momyc/gevent-fastcgi/README.md

 No need to monkeypatch and slow down your favourite FastCGI server in order to make it "green".

 Provides simple request handler API to allow for custom request handlers.
-Comes with `gevent_fastcgi.wsgi.WSGIRequestHandler` that uses standard `wsgiref.handlers.BasicCGIHandler` for running WSGI applications.
+Comes with two WSGI request hadler implementations -- one using standard `wsgiref.handlers.BasicCGIHandler` and another using originalm request hadler.

 Full support for FastCGI protocol connection multiplexing, i.e. it can serve multiple simulteneous requests over single connection.
-Requires support on Web-server side.
+Bad news is that none of popular Web-servers implemented this feature.

 Can fork multiple processes to better utilize multi-core CPUs.